RomanSlack/RomanSlack/README.md

 ## "Experience"

-Chief agent creator at SimuVerse, deploying LLMs into Unity-based alternate realities.
+Chief architect of agent systems at SimuVerse, integrating LLMs into Unity-based simulated environments.
-Former Lead AI engineer at Levangie Labs — built it, scaled it, then learned the startup laws of thermodynamics.
+Former Lead AI Engineer at Levangie Labs — led end-to-end development and scaling of AI systems in a fast-paced startup.
-Current cognitive illusionist at the AFRL Information Directorate.
+Currently conducting cognitive systems research at the AFRL Information Directorate.
-Project manager of RIT AI Club;
+Project manager at RIT AI Club, overseeing multi-agent research and development initiatives.

 ---